KjellKod/microLog/README.md

 - uLOG(level) only logs if level >= MICRO_LOG_MIN_LEVEL and level >= ULog::minLogLevel.
 - uLOG(level, localLevel) logs if level >= MICRO_LOG_MIN_LEVEL and (level >= ULog::minLogLevel or level >= localLevel).

-For better performance, consider logging to a ramdisk (TODO: utility that periodically copies the log file from ramdisk to hard disk).
+For better performance, consider logging to a ramdisk (TODO: external utility that periodically copies the log file from ramdisk to hard disk).

 Usage: See microLog_test.cpp as an example.